mikazo777/x11_many_button_mouse_config/README.md

 In Fedora, CentOS, Redhat, Asianux, you can only use up to 10 mouse buttons with MX Revolution.
 So, you can't use Sum wheel buttons.
-But, you can use up to 20 mouse buttons with this file.
+But, if you use this file, you can up to 20 mouse buttons with this file.

 # How to use
 1. Copy 11-logicool-mxrevolution.conf to /usr/share/X11/xorg.conf.d/